IamWGO/todo-web-app/README.md

-# Assignment
+# To-do App
 Your task is to create a "To-do App" using Python and Flask.

-The task is preferably carried out in pairs.
-Common grading will be done unless something comes up during the project.

-The submission should be made via LearnPoint no later than November 9th at 23:59.
+This project is a part of the basic Python course.
+It's good example for Create, Read, Update, and Delete (CRUD) for beginer Python developers.

 ## Backend
-You are to create an API in Flask that reads data from the file `tasks.json` and modifies it with certain requests.
+You are to create an API in Flask that reads data from the file `tasks.json` and modifies it with certain requests with now html you will run on PostMan.

+    How to Config:
+        FLASK_APP=app_backend.py
+        FLASK_ENV=development
+        FLASK_DEBUG=1
+    Run in terminal :
+        flask run

 ### Endpoints